Approximating Gromov-Hausdorff Distance in Euclidean Space: Approximating Gromov-Hausdorff Distance in

-Depending on the crossing behavior, we classify a given correspondence into three main types: no double crossing, wide crossing, and no wide crossing, and we divide the proof for each type into \thmref{no-cross}, \thmref{wide-cross}, and \thmref{no-wide} respectively. \end{proof}
+\end{theorem} \begin{proof} In order to prove the result, it suffices to show that for any correspondence $\C\in\C(X,Y)$ with $Dist(\C)=D$, there exists a Euclidean isometry $T\in\mathcal{E}(\R^1)$ such that Depending on the crossing (\defref{cross}) behavior, we classify a given correspondence into three main types: no double crossing (\defref{double-cross}), wide crossing (\defref{wide-cross}), and no wide crossing, and we divide the proof for each type into \thmref{no-cross}, \thmref{wide-cross}, and \thmref{no-wide}, respectively. \end{proof}